Sustainable Service Delivery Links Land Use Planning, Watershed Health and ‘Infrastructure Liability’

 “Develop a Truly Integrated Asset Management Strategy”, says Province’s Glen Brown

 At the 2011 Comox Valley Learning Lunch Seminar Series, the spotlight was on the unfunded ‘infrastructure liability’ confronting all local governments.
 This is a driver for a change in the way local governments plan, finance, implement and over time replace infrastructure.

-This article is about the presentation that was delivered by Glen Brown, Executive Director with the Ministry of Community, Sport and Cultural Development.
+Glen Brown is an Executive Director with the Ministry of Community, Sport and Cultural Development.
 His responsibilities encompass local government infrastructure and finance.
-Glen Brown is also Deputy Inspector of Municipalities.
-At Seminar #1 in the 2011 Series, he provided a provincial government policy context for Sustainable Service Delivery.
+He is also the Deputy Inspector of Municipalities.

 TO LEARN MORE: To read the complete story posted on the Water Bucket website, and to access a set of YouTube video clips that capture the highlights of the presentation by Glen Brown, click here.